Soist/JID-3136-KLG/README.md

   * Git or GitHub Desktop are only required to clone the repository

 ## Dependent Libraries
-* This project does not (currently) depend on any third-party libraries.
+* This project does depend on OpenAi's api to power the chatbot.
+Currently the project is loaded with intial funding.
+The OpenAI account and gmail linked to the account's credentials have been emailed to the client.

 ## Download Instructions